pluralsight-cloud/Build-a-Generative-AI-Solution-with-Azure/README.md

 ## Why two variants

-The email integration is a Course 1 conceptual demo.
+The email integration is a conceptual demo.
 It illustrates how the pipeline plugs into real-world inbound traffic but introduces App Registration setup, Graph permissions, public webhook exposure, and tenant configuration that aren't necessary to teach the AI pipeline itself.
+It also only works in a live Azure tenant, not in the lab environments

 The simulated variant skips all of that.
 Labs in Course 2 use manual blob uploads to drive the pipeline, which keeps learners focused on Azure Functions, Azure OpenAI, Pydantic structured outputs, and Cosmos DB.